t4d-classes/bootcamp_09142020/demo-app/exercises/exercise-16.md

 2. If the user types in a number less than zero or greater than 10, then display a validation message when add, subtract, multiply or divide are clicked.

-3. When the use clicks the clear button, display a 0 in the number entry input box.
+3. When the user clicks the clear button, display a 0 in the number entry input box.

 4. Ensure it works.